hqcasanova/picoSlides/README.md

 - `prevTitle` *'Previous'*: tooltip text for 'Previous' button.
 - `skipFTitle` *'Skip to last slide'*: tooltip text for 'Skip forward' button.
 - `skipBTitle` *'Skip to first slide'*: tooltip text for 'Skip back' button.
 - `fadeDuration` *0*: time length of all fade-in effects in milliseconds.
-It corresponds to the duration parameter of jQuery's fadeIn and fadeOut functions.
+It corresponds to the `duration` parameter of jQuery's fadeIn and fadeOut functions.
 If equal to *0*, there's no fade-in.
-- `seqLoad` *true*: multiple slides can be loaded by number or not.
+- `seqLoad` *true*: if enabled, multiple slides are forced to be downloaded and displayed according to slide number.
+Set to false for better performance.
-- `lazyLoad` *{}*: options for Lazy Loading first slide.
+- `lazyLoad` *{}*: options for lazy loading the first slide.
+Equivalent to the object passed to the `lazyload()` function.
 - `linkUrl` *0*: URL for bottom link.
 If equal to *0*, it's the presentation's URL on SlideShare.
 If *false* instead, then no link button is displayed.
 - `linkIcon` *0*: icon for bottom link.
 If equal to *0*, the favicon at the link's URL is used instead.
 - `linkTitle` *'View on SlideShare'*: tooltip text for the bottom link.